-Insure the Selector Switch is in the 'OFF' position before connecting or disconnecting either of the battery cables.

-Failure to turn the Selector switch 'OFF' can cause equipment damage when the battery cables are connected or disconnected.
+Insure the Selector Switch is in the OFF position before connecting or disconnecting either of the battery cables.
+Failure to turn the Selector switch OFF can cause equipment damage when the battery cables are connected or disconnected.

-The standard Mobile Lighting System is equipped with a single 12 volt (group 24F) battery for starting.
-The battery has been disconnected from the battery cables prior to shipment of this unit.
-When re-connecting the battery, ALWAYS CONNECT THE POSITIVE CABLE FIRST and THE NEGATIVE CABLE LAST!
+These units will require installation of a coustomer purchased 12 volt battery for starting.
+The YLT6010DE requires a group U1 235CCA battery and the LLT6012DE requires a group 24F 600 CCA battery.
+When connecting the battery, ALWAYS CONNECT THE POSITIVE CABLE FIRST and THE NEGATIVE CABLE LAST!
 Disconnecting the battery is done in reverse, disconnecting the negative cable first and then the positive cable.

-WARNING ! - POTENTIAL BATTERY EXPLOSION !
+WARNING!-POTENTIAL BATTERY EXPLOSION!

 This unit uses a negative ground.
-Connecting the negative cable first makes the battery positive terminal 'HOT'.
-Connecting the positive cable last may result in accidental short circuit of the positive battery terminal to any of the surrounding metal surfaces (i.e. dropping a tool, wrench swing etc.).
+Connecting the negative cable first makes the battery positive terminal

+HOT.
+Connecting the positive cable last may result in an accidental short circuit of the positive battery terminal to any of the surrounding metal surfaces (i.e. dropping a tool, wrench swing etc.).
 Use extreme caution whenever making or breaking the battery connections and follow the correct sequence carefully.